Diamante Soccer Academy LLC

 The ball is out of play when:

-- Ball shaggers are allowed to toss or roll the keeper the ball when needed.
+• Ball shaggers are not allowed to toss or roll the keeper the ball when needed; the goalkeeper must retrieve the ball from the side of their net to avoid extra balls on the field.

 BALL IN PLAY

-- Any rebound that goes into the initial shooter’s goal is not counted as a goal.
-This is played as an out of bounds and given to the opposing keeper as a restart.
-The keeper must have possession and follow all other rules in order to score on their opponent.
+• Any rebound that goes into the initial shooter’s goal is not counted as a goal.
+This is played as an out-of-bounds and given to the opposing keeper as a restart.
+The keeper must have possession and follow all other rules to score on their opponent.

 GOAL SCORE

-- A goal is scored when the entire ball passes over the goal line, between the goal posts and under the crossbar, provided that no infringement of the laws of the game have been committed prior to the goalkeeper distribution.
+• A goal is scored when the entire ball passes over the goal line, between the goal posts and under the crossbar, provided that no infringement of the laws of the game has been committed before the goalkeeper’s distribution.

 PENALTY KICKS

-- Referee will line up closer to the defending gk goal to observe for encroachment.
+• Referee will line up closer to the defending GK’s goal to observe for encroachment.

 MATCH WINNER